Monica Fitzgerald, PhD, Co-Developer - Let's Connect

 Lucianne Hackbert, PhD, Creative Director - Let's Connect

-We are part of the Positive Youth Development Program at the Institute of Behavioral Sciences at University of Colorado, Boulder.
-The PYD is committed to understanding the behaviors and contexts that put young people's health and development at risk.
-Working in collaborations with other researchers at PYD, we help to design, implement, evaluate and disseminate effective prevention and intervention programs for families, schools and communities.
-The PYD program is housed within The Institute of Behavioral Sciences and provides us with a unique opportunity to work alongside researchers who share a commitment to advancing scientific knowledge of society's most pressing challenges.
+We are part of the Institute of Behavioral Sciences at University of Colorado, Boulder.
+Committed to understanding the behaviors and contexts that put young people's health and development at risk, we work in collaboration with other researchers to design, implement, evaluate and disseminate effective prevention and intervention programs for families, schools and communities.
+The Institute of Behavioral Sciences and provides us with a unique opportunity to work alongside researchers who share a commitment to advancing scientific knowledge of society's most pressing challenges.
 The academic context at the Institute allows us to pursue solutions to our most pressing social challenges through innovative and interdisciplinary research, education and engagement in the world.